 Here are the over views for the KS1 and KS2 curriculum at PTM

 We base our teaching and learning style in RE on the key principle that good teaching in RE allows children both to learn about religious traditions and to reflect on what the religious ideas and concepts mean to them.
 Our teaching enables children to extend their own sense of values, and promotes their spiritual growth and development.
 We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum.

 Our teaching and learning styles in RE enable children to build on their own experiences and to extend their knowledge and understanding of religious traditions.
 We use their experiences at religious festivals such as Easter, Diwali, Passover etc. to develop their religious thinking.
 We work closely with our local church Saint Stephens.
 We organise visits to local places of worship, and invite representatives of local religious groups to come into school and talk to the children.

 Children carry out research into religious topics.
 They study particular religious faiths and also compare the religious views of different faith groups on topics such as rites of passage or festivals.
 Children investigate religious and moral issues either individually or in groups.

 We recognise the fact that all classes in our school have children of widely differing abilities, so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this in a variety of ways, for example, by:

-In reception classes, religious education is an integral part of the topic work covered during the year.
-As the reception class is part of the Foundation Stage of the National Curriculum, we relate the religious education aspects of the children’s work to the objectives set out in the Early Learning Goals which underpin the curriculum planning for children aged three to five.
+In Reception classes, religious education is an integral part of the topic work covered during the year.
+As the Reception class is part of the Early Years Foundation Stage of the National Curriculum, we relate the religious education aspects of the children’s work to the objectives set out in the Early Learning Goals which underpin the curriculum planning for children aged three to five.

 Help from Home